se-for-sci/se-for-sci.github.io/content/week08/typing.md

 from __future__ import annotations
 ```
 Then all type annotations in the file will be unevaluated strings.
 This means
-you can use Python 3.13 syntax in them, and even Python 3.7 will happily work!
+you can use Python 3.13 syntax in them, and any Python 3.7+ will happily work!
 This is great, as every version up to 3.10 has had large improvements for
 typing.
 We will use the new syntax exclusively; add the above import to follow
 along on older Python versions.